ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

   * Expansion – 40-pin GPIO header
   * Powering: USB PD compliant through USB-C which carries also display and data signals so 'display with integrated Dock' mode possible

 Hardware details including schematics can be found in [Radxa's wiki](https://wiki.radxa.com/Rock5/hardware).
 The dev samples got some 5V powered heatsinks with integrated fan Radxa found somewhere in a drawer but the final product will be accompanied by a different, regulated and less noisy heatsink/fan combo (small PWM header on the board side).
+Fortunately Radxa could be convinced to also manufacture a fanless metal enclosure acting as large heatsink to [passively dissipate the SoC's and SSD's heat out of the enclosure](https://forum.radxa.com/t/rock-5b-accessory/11475/18?u=tkaiser).

 ## RK3588